microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/readme.md

 ### Result analysis and re-testing

-* The test are executed, the results are collected and the environments are monitored
+* The test are executed, the results are collected, and the environments are monitored
 * The results are analysed
-* Depending on the scenario, modification of application or configuration are done and testing cycle is repeated again.
+* Depending on the scenario, modification of application or configuration are done and testing cycle is repeated.

 ## Resources